 Amends Constitution.
 Oregon Constitution requires legislature to reapportion state legislative districts every ten years.
-Legislature also draws congressional districts.
-Measure repeals current state constitutional/legislative processes; creates twelve-member commission to draw both congressional and state legislative districts; specific requirements for membership.
+Measure repeals current state constitutional processes; creates twelve-member commission to draw state legislative districts; specific requirements for membership.
 Secretary of State randomly selects first six members from applicant group; other members chosen by first six.
 One-third of members must be registered with each of largest two political parties, one-third unaffiliated or from other parties.
 District lines drawn according to specific redistricting criteria.
 At least one member from each group must agree for commission to approve map or take other action.
 Measure requires commission to achieve "competitiveness" (defined) to extent practicable; prohibits considering the residence of incumbents/candidates.
 Other provisions.